-For example, if you find that a lot of customers contact support representatives after checking the discussion threads, it's an indication that the content is not strong enough.
-Or it might be that many customers are coming to service representatives with the same question, indicating that the community is lacking content in a certain area.
+If the stats tell you that a lot of customers contact support reps after checking the discussion threads, it could be an indication that your content isn't strong enough.
+It might also indicate that many customers are coming to service reps with the same question, indicating that the community is lacking content in a certain area.

-No matter what the problem is, the content audit is an opportunity to think critically about why your support forum is underperforming and make changes accordingly.
+No matter what the problem is, the content audit is an opportunity to think critically about why your support forum is underperforming.
+This will prepare you for Step 3.

 4. Do a Beta Test

 After devising a plan to revamp, it's tempting to simply plunge in head first.
 Temper your enthusiasm, and take time to do a proper test of any changes that you plan to implement first.

 Of course, for smaller things such as adding a single question that might be missing from a community platform, this doesn’t apply.
 But for larger changes, such as optimizing the way that you use your support forums, testing is a critical step.
 Adding features such as gamification can be a big change and is always disorienting to customers.
 So it's important to get it right.